-This report to the Maryland General Assembly addresses the requirements outlined in the Safe Schools Act of 2010.
-Since there are 24 local public school systems in the State the most succinct and informative method of providing this information is by individual system.
-Thus information from each system is included within this report, outlining the status of: 1) where its gang policy/regulations are publicized; 2) what educational gang awareness program(s) are being provided for students, staff, volunteers, and parents; and 3) how administrators and teachers are/were trained to implement the gang policy/regulations.
+This report to the Maryland General Assembly addressed the requirements outlined in the Safe Schools Act of 2010.
+Since there are 24 local public school systems in the State, it was felt that the most succinct and informative method of providing this information would be in chart form, with each local school system's chart indicating the status of: 1) where its gang policy/regulations are publicized; 2) what educational gang awareness program(s) are being provided for students, staff, volunteers, and parents; and 3) how administrators and teachers are/were trained to implement the gang policy/regulations.